jmding8/MercuryKeyboard/README.md

 # Mercury

-Mercury is a row staggered keyboard with 42 keys.
-It is primarily designed to be a split, wireless, low-profile (PG1350 "Choc" format) keyboard.
-Other configuraons are also possible, but full feature parity is not guaranteed.
-If you are looking for a 40% keyboard with thumb keys and a conventional row staggered layout, then Mercury may be a good fit for you.
+Mercury is a row staggered keyboard with 42 keys that kind of looks like a pair of wings.
+It is primarily designed as a split, wireless, low-profile keyboard with enclosed batteries.
+Other build configurations are also possible, but full feature parity is not guaranteed.
+If you are looking for a 40% keyboard with thumb keys and a conventional row staggered layout, then Mercury might be for you.

 ![mercury](/images/split_wireless.jpg)